Are you considering buying an abandoned house or commercial property in NY?

 Abandoned or not, purchasing a property requires following the same procedures as buying any other real estate.
 Work with a reputable attorney and real estate agent to ensure the transaction goes smoothly.

 Yes.
-There are programs and resources available to help you acquire abandoned properties in New York.
-The New York City Department of Housing Preservation and Development (HPD) offers programs such as Neighborhood Homes and HomeFix.
+The New York City Department of Housing Preservation and Development (HPD) offers Neighborhood Homes and HomeFix programs.

 Neighborhood Homes and HomeFix programs aim to stabilize neighborhoods and assist individuals in purchasing abandoned properties.
 Many municipalities in New York State have land banks, which are public authorities working to acquire, manage and repurpose vacant properties.